-MAJOR RISKS ACTIONS Technology, Engineering and Mathematics) with the aim of creating specific expertise in the high technology sectors and supporting social and economic growth.
-The Group operates in some business segments through partnerships or The Group's corporate strategies contemplate the possibility of gaining business opportunities partly through joint ventures or commercial alliances in order to integrate its technology portfolio or The Group systematically carries out due diligence activities following the completion of partnerships and joint ventures.
-At this purpose, the active involvement of its top partnerships or joint ventures order to integrate its technology portfolio or strengthen its presence in the market.
-The operation of partnerships and joint ventures is subject to management risks and uncertainties, mainly due to possible divergences between partners about the identification and achievement of operational and objectives strategic involving markets, technologies and products, as well as to the difficulty of resolving any possible conflict relating to core business operations.
-Moreover, in joint ventures, situations of decision-making "deadlock" might ultimately lead to the liquidation of the joint venture itself or to the disposal of the investment by the Group, with the risk of not obtaining the expected benefits.
+The Group operates in some business segments through partnerships or joint ventures The Group's corporate strategies contemplate the possibility of gaining business opportunities partly through joint ventures or commercial alliances in order to integrate its technology portfolio or strengthen its presence in the market.
+The operation of partnerships and joint ventures is subject to management risks and uncertainties, mainly due to possible divergences between partners about the identification and achievement of operational and strategic objectives involving markets, technologies and products, as well as to the difficulty of resolving any possible conflict relating to core business operations.
+Moreover, in joint ventures, situations of decisionmaking "deadlock" might ultimately lead to the liquidation of the joint venture itself or to the disposal of the investment by the Group, with the risk of not obtaining the expected benefits.